jvalue/jayvee/rfc/0017-error-values/README.md

 ### missing

-This error's use case is related to parsing text data and exporting SQL.
+Can be emitted when "something" that should exist doesn't (e.g. a file / a table column).
-When a parser encounters a missing value (e.g. empty cell in CSV) it can now use this error instead of crashing.
+SQL exporters can now replace any table cell containing `missing` with `NULL`.
-Similarly, SQL exporters can now replace any table cell containing `missing` with `NULL`.
+However, when parsing CSV, empty cells will be parsed as `""` not `missing`.

 ### Operator interactions